jaerrib/image2sound/README.md

   if shorter tracks are wanted)
 - `-sec` for the desired number of seconds (defaults to zero)

+> The algorithm now uses Blackman smoothing by default.
+The original conversion
+> method had a characteristic "clicky" sound due to incomplete wave forms.
+To
+> achieve the original sound, pass `--nosmooth`.

 ### "Split" mode

 Note that the default behavior of the utility is to create a single stereo audio